cleste-pome/SparseMVC/README.md

 parser.add_argument("--weight_decay", default=0.0)
 ```

-## 4. Visualization of the training process and automatic data storage: The system automatically saves 1) logs, 2) images, 3) CSV files, and 4) models.
+## 4. Visualization of the training process and automatic data storage

+The system automatically saves

+1. logs: training information (Facilitate manual review);
+2. images: the change curve of evaluation metrics during the training process;
+3. CSV files: metrics information (Facilitate subsequent plotting and reading);
+4. models: network weight file in pt format.

 It dynamically displays the evaluation metrics and loss changes for each view during training.
 After training is completed, it generates line plots for the loss function and evaluation metrics.

 ```bash
  30%|██▉       | 89/300 [21:44<08:51,  2.52s/it]Con Epochs[389] Loss:16.679317